ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

 ## Why benchmark QLever in the cloud?

-[QLever](https://github.com/ad-freiburg/qlever) is an open-source RDF/SPARQL engine
+[QLever](https://github.com/ad-freiburg/qlever) is an open-source RDF/SPARQL database
-developed at the Chair for Algorithms and Data Structures at the Technical faculty, University of Freiburg.
+developed at the Chair for Algorithms and Data Structures at the Faculty of Engineering of the University of Freiburg.
-It is designed to handle hundreds of billions of triples on a single machine, and has consistently outperformed other SPARQL engines in published evaluations.
-Most of those evaluations, however, run on dedicated research hardware.
-The question this project asks is different: what happens when you run QLever on a commodity cloud VM and compare it against a purpose-built, fully managed cloud graph database, specifically [Amazon Neptune](https://aws.amazon.com/neptune/)?
+It is designed to handle hundreds of billions of triples on a single machine, and has consistently outperformed other RDF/SPARQL databases in published evaluations.
+Most of those evaluations were run on dedicated hardware.
+The question this project asks is: what happens when you run QLever on a commodity cloud VM and compare it against a purpose-built, fully managed cloud graph database, specifically [Amazon Neptune](https://aws.amazon.com/neptune/)?

 This matters beyond just academic curiosity.
 Organizations increasingly build their knowledge infrastructure on cloud platforms, and Neptune is AWS's default recommendation for graph workloads.
 Understanding how these two options compare on realistic, large-scale SPARQL benchmarks is useful for anyone selecting a tech stack.